Vegan Strawberry Carrot Cake

 This moist and fluffy Vegan Strawberry Carrot Cake is frosted naked style and it's topped with fresh strawberries for a beautiful spring cake that will impress!

-If you love carrot cake, check out my Brown Sugar Carrot Cupcakes, Orange Ginger Carrot Cake, or my Carrot Cake Baked Donuts.
+If you love carrot cake, check out Brown Sugar Carrot Cupcakes With Cream Cheese Frosting, Orange Ginger Carrot Cake, or Carrot Cake Baked Donuts.

 Why You'll Love This Recipe

-Vegan Cake: This Vegan Strawberry Carrot Cake is a moist and fluffy vegan cake.
+- Vegan Cake: This Vegan Strawberry Carrot Cake is a moist and fluffy vegan cake recipe.
 I use organic vegetable shortening for the frosting which makes a light and sweet vegan frosting that is very similar to American buttercream.

-Easy AF: This organic cake is a show stopper, but it is so easy!
+- Naked Carrot Cake: This homemade carrot cake is a show stopper, but it is so easy!
 I love making naked cakes like this because they look so impressive, but they are incredibly easy!
-And this carrot cake is no exception.
-If you have a piping bag and decorating tip, it's so simple to make this beautiful vegan cake.

-Spring Flavors: This Vegan Strawberry Carrot Cake is bursting with the flavors of spring.
+- Spring Flavors: This Vegan Strawberry Carrot Cake is bursting with the flavors of spring.
 Light and moist carrot cake with a hint of cinnamon also has the addition of sweet strawberries.
-It's topped with a vegan buttercream, then I add more fresh strawberries on top and the combination of the sweet strawberries with the lightly cinnamon carrot cake is just so good!

 Ingredients